iamvery/lita-reviewme/README.md

 ## Configuration

 For the Github integration, you must set an access token in your `lita_config.rb`.
+You may use your Github account or create a special account just to leave notification comments.
+Regardless the user must have access to the repo being reviewed, and the token must be allowed to leave comments on pull requests.

 ```
 # your bot's lita_config.rb